-Getting out of debt God's way is not only possible but highly desirable.
-Getting out of debt God's way will produce lasting debt relief.
-Getting out of debt God's way — under His guidance —produces lasting debt relief and starts with a personal relationship with Jesus our Messiah.
+Getting out of debt God's way—Christian debt relief— is not only possible but desirable.
+God's Way out of debt—under His guidance —produces lasting debt relief and starts with a personal relationship with Jesus.
 It can be swift.
-However, most likely it will be protracted.
+But, most times the size prolongs it.

-Getting out of debt God's way will provide the Christian the desired and prayed for debt relief.
-Most of all, you will grasp lifestyle changes you need.
-This Christian debt relief that you will experience as you get out of debt God's way will provide the freedom from creditors that you need.
-Then, you will learn to lean on God for your daily sustenance, and you will build a solid foundation for the future.
-We pray as you read this page it will start your journey to get out of debt God's way.
-Further, as you experience this Christian debt relief.
-By God's grace, you will experience the love, joy, grace, and mercy of Jesus our Messiah.
+Getting way out of debt God's way provides the Christian the desired and prayed for debt relief.
+You grasp lifestyle changes you need.
+This Christian debt relief you experience as you get out of debt God's way provides needed freedom from creditors.
+Thus, you learn to lean on God for your daily sustenance, and build a solid future foundation.
+We pray as you read this page it starts your journey out of debt God's way.
+Further, as you experience this Christian debt relief, profound lifestyle changes begin.
+By God's grace, we pray you get the love, joy, grace, and mercy of Jesus.

-Getting out of debt God's way begins by acknowledging that God has no debts.
-He paid all our debts in full on the cross.
+Getting out of debt God's way begins by conceding God has no debts.
+He paid our debts on the cross.
 Besides, God owns everything and never needs financial debts.
-If you are in debt, you must understand that it's yours, not His.
-However, Jesus will guide you to get out of debt his way—the stress-free way.
-Start today to believe in Jesus and be ready to accept your circumstance.
+If you are in debt, understand it's yours, not His.
+Still, Jesus will guide you to get out of debt his way—the stress free way.
+Start today to believe in Jesus and accept your circumstance.

-You must realize you will bear effects of earlier decisions that resulted in your debt.
+Realize you bear effects of earlier decisions that caused your debt.
 Besides, Jesus might not remove your financial debt in your timeframe.
-However, He will lift the debt burden—the stress, today.
+But, He will lift the debt burden—the stress, today.
 Ask Him.
-Once the debt burden lifts, you will be able to look away from your circumstances and to Him.
-Then you will be ready to start the get out of debt journey.
+Once the debt burden lifts, look away from your circumstances and to Him.
+Now, you can start the get out of debt journey.